barumau/pandunia/engli/abc.md

      me wanta loga komun bax, le si pandunia.
     /mé wánta lóga komún báx, lé sí pandúnia./

-     darsogur sida sa sofa'.
+     darsogur sida sa sofah.
-    /dársogúr sída sá sofá./
+    /dársogúr sída sá sofáh/

 ## Letter Case

 Pandunia is normally written only in small letters (i.e. lower case letters).
-Capital letters can be in the beginning of sentences and proper nouns, such as personal names and place names, but it is not required.
+Large letters are not used in general, although they are not forbidden either.

-There are three reasons why capital letters are not necessary.
+There are three reasons why large letters and rules about their usage are not needed.

 1. Writing represents speech and there are no "capital sounds" in speech in beginning of proper names etc.
-2. Most of the scripts and alphabets of the world have only one letter case.
+2. Most of the scripts and alphabets of the world have only one letter type.
 3. It is simpler to use only small letters.
+No need for rules and exceptions.

 Note!
 It's not a mistake to use the capital letters.
 Sometimes people do it because they are used to them in other languages.
 But still capital letters are unnecessary and not recommended.

 Capital letters are used in standard international acronyms.
-For example: 10 Mb (des mega bit), 100 Gb (hon giga bit), 2 mm (du mili metre), 1 kJ (un kilo jul).
+For example: 10 Mb (des megobite), 100 Gb (hon gigobite), 2 mm (dul milometre), 1 kJ (un kilojul).

 ## Syllabification

 [-] Words may be divided into syllables with a hyphen.
 The hyphen is placed between spoken syllables.
 For example: bin, ka-fe, yu-mor, pos-ta.

 ## Punctuation